rwilliams58/onnx/docs/Operators.md

   The operator fills the elements of the output tensor with a constant value specified by the 'value' attribute.

   The data type is specified by the 'dtype' attribute.
 The 'dtype' attribute must be one of the data types specified in the 'DataType' enum field in the TensorProto message.
 If the 'dtype' attribute is not provided, the data type of 'value' is used.

   The output tensor shape is specified by the 'shape' attribute.
 If the number of input is 1, the shape will be identical to that of the input at run time with optional additional dimensions appended at the end as specified by 'extra_shape' attribute.
 In that case the 'shape' attribute should not be set.

-  If input_as_shape is set to true, then the input should be a 1D tensor containing the desired output shape (the dimensions specified in extra_shape will also be appended)
+  If input_as_shape is set to true, then the input should be a 1D tensor containing the desired output shape (the dimensions specified in extra_shape will also be appended).

   NOTE: Currently, it supports data type of float, int32, int64, and bool.

 #### Attributes

 <dl>
 <dt><tt>dtype</tt> : int</dt>
-<dd>The data type for the elements of the output tensor.Strictly must be one of the types from DataType enum in TensorProto.</dd>
+<dd>The data type for the elements of the output tensor.
+This must be strictly from DataType enum in TensorProto.</dd>
 <dt><tt>extra_shape</tt> : list of ints</dt>
-<dd>The additional dimensions appended at the end of the shape indicatedby the input blob.Cannot set the extra_shape argument when there is no input blob.</dd>
+<dd>The additional dimensions appended at the end of the shape indicatedby the input blob.
+This cannot set the extra_shape argument when there is no input blob.</dd>
 <dt><tt>input_as_shape</tt> : int</dt>
-<dd>1D tensor containing the desired output shape.
+<dd>A 1D tensor containing the desired output shape.
 First input must be in CPU context.</dd>
 <dt><tt>shape</tt> : list of ints</dt>
-<dd>The shape of the output tensor.Cannot set the shape argument and pass in an input at the same time.</dd>
+<dd>The shape of the output tensor.
+This cannot set the shape argument and pass in an input at the same time.</dd>
 <dt><tt>value</tt> : float</dt>
 <dd>The value for the elements of the output tensor.</dd>
 </dl>